chuanconggao/PrefixSpan-py/README.md

 - A pattern is closed if there is no super-pattern with the same frequency.

-- BIDE is much faster than PrefixSpan, as only a small subset of closed patterns sharing the equivalent information of all the patterns are returned.
+- BIDE is usually much faster than PrefixSpan on large datasets, as only a small subset of closed patterns sharing the equivalent information of all the patterns are returned.

 # Features